A Royal Connection

 The trail is explained in these two charts.
 The first traces to James Harvie (1790-1860) to Janet Tennant nee Reid.
 The second shows some of Janet Tennant nee Reid’s ancestors on the path to Robert the Bruce.

-So while my great grandfather was not the grandson of an earl he certainly was descended from nobility, if you look far enough back.
+So while my great grandfather was not the grandson of an earl he certainly was descended from wealth and nobility, if you look far enough back.
 Statistically, there are probably about 4 million other descendants of Robert the Bruce but it is still a special discovery and I do wish I could share it with my grandmother.

 Andrew Cocker February 2018